Capture

 Gallery / Memories

-A few pieces of the product surface: desktop lookup, Steam Deck lookup, Tango study, kanji feedback, audio quality work, and the gallery where captures become packs.
+A few pieces of the product surface: desktop lookup, Steam Deck lookup, Tango study, kanji feedback, audio quality work, and saved captures.

-Captures are organized into packs so a game, manga volume, show, or article can become a study project.
+Captures can be grouped by source so a game, manga volume, show, or article can become study material.

 Gallery item 1 of 8